Symptoms of Gastroesophageal Reflux Disease (GERD)/Heartburn

 - Sour or bitter taste in the back of mouth or throat

 - Feeling of a lump in the throat

 The regular reflux of stomach acid can cause irritation of the tissue and other structures of the throat.
 This irritation can lead to other symptoms, such as:

 - Wheezing or trouble breathing

-- Chest pain Note: GERD can feel like the pain associated with a heart attack.
+The muscles of the esophagus can tighten or spasm.
+This can cause pain that radiates through the chest and back, similar to how heart attack may feel.
 Do not assume that chest pain is GERD or indigestion.
-If you have chest pains or other symptoms of a possible heart attack, call for medical help immediately for emergency medical care.
+If you have chest pains or other symptoms of a possible heart attack, call for emergency medical services right away.